Chelsea Jarvis

 Chelsea Lin Jarvis (née Duncan; born March 11, 1992) is a Canadian curler from Whitehorse, Yukon.
-She currently plays third on Team Hailey Birnie.
+She currently plays lead on Team Patty Wallingham.
 She was the longtime third for Sarah Koltun in her junior career.

 Career

 Juniors

-At just 13 years old, Jarvis's first national championship was at the 2007 Canadian Junior Curling Championships where she played third for Sarah Koltun.
+At just 13 years old, Jarvis' first national championship was at the 2007 Canadian Junior Curling Championships where she played third for Sarah Koltun.
 Her team finished last with a 1–11 record.
 Later that year, the team finished 1–5 at the 2007 Canada Winter Games.
 She also played third for Koltun at the next six Canadian Junior Curling Championships.
 Their best result was in 2013, where they went 7–4 before losing in a tiebreaker.
 Other notable results were a 6–6 record in 2011 and a 5–7 finish in 2009.
 She competed at two Arctic Winter Games in 2008 and 2010 winning a gold medal in 2010 and a silver medal in 2008.
 Jarvis also competed for the University of Alberta at the U Sports/Curling Canada University Curling Championships in 2011 and 2012 as the alternate for the team.
 They finished 4–3 in 2011 and 4–4 in 2012.